 Basic is the right plan when:

-• Monthly revenue is under ~$5,000.
-The 1% card-rate savings on Grow won’t cover the $50/month price gap until you’re processing real volume.
+• Monthly card sales are under ~$5,000.
+The lower card rates on Grow won’t cover the $50/month plan difference until you’re processing real volume.
+Below $5k/month, Basic wins on total cost.

-• You don’t need analytics yet.
-Basic shows order/product overviews but lacks Shopify’s standard report library (sales by traffic source, customer cohorts, behavior reports).
-If you’re tracking everything in Google Analytics or just glancing at the order count, you don’t need it.
+• You don’t need built-in analytics yet.
+Basic shows order and product overviews but lacks Shopify’s standard report library (sales by traffic source, customer cohort analysis, behavior reports).
+If you track everything in Google Analytics or just check the order count, you won’t miss them.

 • You sell domestically.
 Basic doesn’t include Shopify Markets pricing controls.
-If 100% of customers are in your home country, no loss.
+If all customers are in your home country, there’s no loss.

 Who Should Pick Shopify Grow